Bob Graham: After politics

 Graham spent the 2005–2006 academic year at Harvard University, where he was a fellow at the Institute of Politics.
 He and his wife lived among undergraduates in Mather House for the year.
 As a fellow, Graham taught a weekly study group about effective citizenship.
 During his time at Harvard, Graham began work on a book about effective citizenship, which would later become America, the Owner's Manual.
 Later, he would credit his undergraduate assistants at Harvard, as well as professors Archon Fung, David King, and Robert D. Putnam, as having helped him understand and conceive of the ideas that would become the book.

 After his year at Harvard, Graham focused on founding a center to train future political leaders at the University of Florida, where he earned his bachelor's degree in political science in 1959.

 The Bob Graham Center for Public Service is housed within the College of Liberal Arts and Sciences at the University of Florida.
 It provides students with opportunities to train for future leadership positions, and allows them to engage with policy makers and scholars in the university community.
 On February 9, 2008, The James and Alexis Pugh Hall, funded by longtime friends of the Graham family, was dedicated in the historic area of campus.
 Pugh Hall serves as the Center's home as well as the university's oral history and African and Asian languages programs.

 In 2009, Graham published America, The Owner's Manual: Making Government Work for You, a book about inspiring and teaching citizens to effectively participate in democracy.
 In 2016, Sen. Graham and co-author Chris Hand released an update to America: The Owner's Manual, entitled America, The Owner's Manual: You Can Fight City Hall — And Win.

 In the years after his retirement from the Senate, Graham published almost 70 op-eds on state and national issues.
 He was also a member of the Inter-American Dialogue, a think tank based in Washington, D.C.

 In 2011, Graham published his first novel, the thriller The Keys to the Kingdom.
 He also wrote four nonfiction books, Workdays: Finding Florida on the Job, Intelligence Matters, World at Risk, and America: The Owner's Manual, and an illustrated children's book, Rhoda the Alligator.

+Death

 Graham's health declined after a stroke in 2020.
 On April 16, 2024, he died at a retirement community in Gainesville, Florida, at the age of 87.
-His body laid in state in Florida's Historic Capitol before being buried in a private family service.
+His body lay in state in Florida's Historic Capitol before being buried in a private family service.
+He was buried in Oakland Cemetery, Tallahassee, Florida.